avidthinker/avidthinker.github.io/docs/posts/ECDSA/ecdsa.md

 $$\mathrm{GCD}(a, b) = \mathrm{GCD}(a\ \mathrm{mod}\ b, b\ \mathrm{mod}\ a)$$

 This way, we can reduce the two arguments very quickly.
+Note that in a real implementation we only need one `mod` per step, since one of the two has clearly no effect.

 Let's use it to compute $\mathrm{GCD}(784, 495)$: